 They do not get much more interesting and authentic than Cafe Sperlhof!
 Anyone looking for a place completely frozen in the Viennese past, while also looking for a leisure-time activity need look no further.
-Founded in 1923, Sperlhof is a game bar located in the 2nd district and the owner has maintained the place for seemingly decades in a style out of a barely-post-war postcard.
+Founded in 1923, Sperlhof is a game bar located in the 2nd district and the owner has for decades maintained the place in a style seemingly out of a barely-post-war postcard.

 The yellowed walls and wood paneling are the first indication of the character, but the truly unique aspect of Sperlhof is the giant stacks of board games, puzzles and chess boards piling up like faux-columns in a Greek temple to table-top gaming.
 The columns are free to peruse and try-out, but you are also welcome to bring your own.
 I recommend Agricola if you want to really dig into the atmosphere.